- Member Since: February 11, 2022

 In most cases, the most significant way to increase the range of reception and transmission is to improve your position.
 This means getting your radio to higher ground and clear of surrounding structures and terrain.

-After basic equipment is acquired and tested, other improvements can be considered, such as base stations, private GMRS repeaters (discussed previously), and means of recharging/operating your radios without conventional power.
+After basic handheld equipment is acquired and tested, other improvements can be considered, such as more rugged handhelds that work well with a variety of antennas, base stations, magnetic-mounted antennas (“mag mount”) for vehicles, stationary antennas mounted to your home and/or business, private GMRS repeaters (discussed previously), and means of recharging/operating your radios without conventional power.

 Guidelines for Emergencies